Are you confused when someone mentions website tracking to you?

 So, if you are selling online it makes sense to ensure your products appear in the google shopping feed.
 But how do you set this up?

-To do this you need to create a product feed and send this information to the google Merchant Center.
-Creating your produce feed in the required format is the toughest bit of this process.
+To do this you need to create a product feed and send this information to the Google Merchant Center.
+Creating your product feed in the required format is the toughest bit of this process.

 One such plugin is the Woocommerce google Feed Manager and is the one I am currently using.